This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers and it covers several configuration recommendations.

 9800-1(config-mdns-sd)# transport ipv4

-By default, it uses IPv4 transport, for performance, it is advisable to use either IPv6 or IPv4, but not both:
+By default, it uses IPv4 transport and for performance, it is advisable to use either IPv6 or IPv4, but not both.

-In case you are seeing high CPU load, and none of the above helps, please contact CX through a case, and add this data as starting point:
+If you see high CPU load and none of the previous steps help, contact Customer Experience (CX) through a case and add this data as starting point:

 show tech-support wireless